elliepriestley/sedex-supply-chain-project/README.md

 - Assumption: when no optional query parameter provided, the suppliers endpoint will return direct suppliers
 - Assumption: when an optional query parameter is provided and is invalid, the suppliers endpoint will return direct suppliers
-- Assumption: when user requests details for specific supplier by ID, they have permission to view this information, i.e. the program currently does not have rules for visibility.
+- Assumption: when a user requests details for a specific supplier id, which is not found in the org the user belongs to, the program will return a generic error response.
+It will not differentiate between the supplier not existing at all, and the supplier not being found in the organisation's supply chain.
+This is for security.